 Very often is believed the use of the latest technology resources is exclusive to younger generations, namely Millennials.
-However, for a long time, we have seen what an increased adoption and use of social media across the board.
-Age is not anymore the key determinant factor, the behavior is the “Connected Customer” using social media and messaging apps spans along all age groups.
+However, for a long time, we have seen an increased adoption and use of social media across the board.
+Age is no longer the key determinant factor; the behaviour of the “Connected Customer” using social media and messaging apps spans all age groups.

 The business case for Social Customer Service

 Not sure where to start with Social Customer Service?
-Need help to optimize your existing capability and build a scalable solution?
+Need help optimising your existing capability and building a scalable solution?
 Let us know how we can help!

 Senior Business Consultant

 Social Customer Service